Creating tomorrow's scientists today

 Bachelor of Science – Biological Laboratory Science (120 credits)

-Already have an associates degree in biotechnology?
+Already have an associate degree in biotechnology?
 Great!
 We’ll shorten your time to degree completion and put you on the fast-track to your career or post-undergraduate schooling.

 Foundations of Excellence